wp-plugins/youtube-analytics/readme.txt

 1. Upload the full directory into your wp-content/plugins directory
 2. Activate the plugin at the plugin administration page
-3. Open the plugin configuration page, which is located under Settings -> YT Dashboard and enter your Youtube User ID.
+3. Open the plugin configuration page, which is located under Settings -> YT Dashboard.
 4. Authorize the application using the 'Authorize Application' button
 5. Go back to the plugin configuration page, which is located under Settings -> YT Dashboard to update the final settings.

-A step by step tutorial is available here: [Youtube Analytics Dashboard for WP video tutorial](http://www.deconf.com/en/projects/youtube-analytics-dashboard-for-wordpress/)
+A step by step tutorial is available here: [Youtube Analytics Dashboard video tutorial](http://www.deconf.com/en/projects/youtube-analytics-dashboard-for-wordpress/)

 == Frequently Asked Questions ==

 = Where can I find my Google API Key, Client Secret, Client ID? =

-Follow this step by step video tutorial: [Youtube Analytics Dashboard for WP](http://www.deconf.com/en/projects/youtube-analytics-dashboard-for-wordpress/)
+Follow this step by step video tutorial: [Youtube Analytics Dashboard](http://www.deconf.com/en/projects/youtube-analytics-dashboard-for-wordpress/)

 = I have several wordpress websites do I need an API Project for each one? =